 Section 4: Biodiversity

-Biodiversity consists of all of the organisms in the biosphere and human activity is largely responsible for contributing to its decline.
-Biodiversity exists on three levels: ecosystem diversity, species diversity, and genetic diversity.
+Human activity is primarily responsible for contributing to the decline of biodiversity.
+Biodiversity consists of all of the organisms in the biosphere.
+It exists on three levels: ecosystem diversity, species diversity, and genetic diversity.

 - Ecosystem diversity includes a variety of habitats, communities, and ecological processes in the living world.